Peng Pai

-Peng Pai (彭湃 (Péng Pài, P'êng^{2} P'ai^{4}); October 22, 1896 – August 30, 1929) was a pioneer of the Chinese agrarian movement and a leading revolutionary in the Chinese Communist Party (CCP) during its early years.
+Peng Pai (彭湃 (Péng Pài, P'êng^{2} P'ai^{4}, Phêng-phài); October 22, 1896 – August 30, 1929) was a pioneer of the Chinese agrarian movement and a leading revolutionary in the Chinese Communist Party (CCP) during its early years.
 He was born in Haifeng, Guangdong Province, China.
 Peng Pai was one of the few Chinese intellectuals who were aware in the early 1920s that peasantry and land issues caused the most critical problems for Chinese society.
 He believed that the success of any revolution in China must depend on the peasants as its base foundation.
 After his death, Peng was praised by Mao Zedong as "the king of peasant movement".

 Early life

 Peng Pai was born on October 22, 1896, in Haifeng, Guangdong province.
 His father Peng Xin (彭辛), was part of an elite Hokkien-speaking landlord and merchant family that rented land to more than 1,500 tenant farmers.
 His mother, Zhou Feng (周凤), came from an impoverished family.
 When she was eighteen, her parents had sold her as a concubine to Peng Xin.
 Peng Pai was the second of three sons they would have together.
 His brothers Peng Hanyuan (彭汉垣) and Peng Shu (彭述) would later join Pai's revolutionary movement in Haifeng.
 All three brothers lost their lives for this cause and would be honored as "Revolutionary Martyrs" by the People's Republic of China.

 In 1916, as a student in the local Haifeng County High School, Peng Pai protested against the local gentry's plan to placate a hostile official by building a statue of him.